MechanicalRock/mechanicalrock.github.io/_posts/2023-06-20-leaking-credentials.markdown

 I prefer to have the simplest understanding of what may occur during what is already an anomalous, and hopefully, rare event.

 As well, introducing a front-end layer means there will be an API to access our tool.
 In that case, an attacker might write a robot that repeatedly invokes the tool before we can refresh our credentials again!
 Better to keep it simple.

+---

+If you need help with your cloud security posture or set up, don't be shy and <a href="https://www.mechanicalrock.io/lets-get-started">get in touch</a>.